Have a question? We have an answer!

 We strive to provide our creators with the highest quality of service possible, so access to Vydia’s services is by invitation only.
 The fastest way to receive an invitation to Vydia is by a referral from our existing clients.
 Alternatively, you may request an invite by filling out this form.

-Please limit to one application, as multiple submissions will not be considered.
+Please note that multiple submissions will not be considered; please only submit one application.
 We will only reach out if accepted.

 Yes.
 Though you will grant Vydia an exclusive license to monetize/protect your content, you will retain 100% ownership of your copyrights.
 While you retain full ownership of your content, you cannot grant the same rights to other parties.
 Granting rights to multiple parties may cause a conflict and will not result in additional earnings.
 In fact, doing so may put your earnings on hold until the conflict is resolved.